OlivierDuchateau/FreeBSD-xfce4.13/README.md

 Please note that these binaries will be most often built with `WITH_DEBUG` enabled.

-I'm peridically building a package set for FreeBSD 12.0 (amd64) from these ports which can be found at https://pkg.madpilot.net/120amd64-xfce413
+I'm periodically building a package set for FreeBSD 12.0 (amd64) from these ports which can be found at https://pkg.madpilot.net/120amd64-xfce413

 These packages are signed with an RSA key, you should use the following cert to verify the signature: